rdf-elixir/website/content/rdf-ex/vocabularies.md

 end
 ```

-Though strictly discouraged, a vocabulary namespace can be defined as non-strict with the `strict` option set to `false`.
+Though strongly discouraged, a vocabulary namespace can be defined as non-strict with the `strict` option set to `false`.
 A non-strict vocabulary doesn't require any terms to be defined (although they can).
 A term is resolved dynamically at runtime by concatenation of the term and the base IRI of the resp. namespace module:

 ```elixir
 defmodule YourApp.NS do